 Telephones.
 Telephones and similar devices have become increasingly a part of everyday life.
 In the academic classroom, however, during class these devices can be a serious distraction and during tests they can be a serious problem.
 This policy applies to any device that performs the function of a telephone or text messager.
-The use by students of electronic devices that perform the function of a telephone or text messager during class-time is prohibited, except when expressly permitted by the instructor.
+The use by students of electronic devices that perform the function.
 Arrangements for handling potential emergency situations may be granted at the discretion of the instructor.
 Failure to comply with the instructor's policy could result in expulsion from the classroom or with multiple offenses, failure of the course.
 Any use of a telephone or text messager or any device that performs these functions during a test period is prohibited.
 These devices should not be present during a test or should be stored securely in such a way that they cannot be seen or used by the student.
 Even the visible presence of such a device during the test period will result in a zero for that test.
 Use of these devices during a test is considered de facto evidence of cheating and could result in a charge of academic dishonesty (see student code of conduct).
 [Use of Telephones and Text Messengers in Academic Classrooms and Facilities (AP 100728)]